JamesKEbert/aries-vcx/vcx_framework/architecture.md

 ### Modules

-- Messaging Module -- a module that provides the functionality for sending and receiving messages.
+- Messaging Module -- a module that provides the functionality for sending and receiving DIDComm messages, including encryption and decryption.
   > This potentially could require being a service due to HTTP response behaviors (needing to be able to send a message back in response to an HTTP message via DIDComm return route mechanisms rather than via the standard approach of a completely new outbound message) - @jameskebert
 - Connection Module -- a module that cooridinates the behavior of connecting via DIDComm to another DIDComm agent.
 - Mediation Module -- a module that cooridinates behaviors and relationships with mediators for the purposes of DIDComm connections and inbound message delivery.